hummusonrails/personal-site/src/posts/2022-08-11-devrel-metrics.md

 Developer marketing is crafting engaging advertising content with the explicit aim of attracting new customers from a developer persona.

-As [Pratim shares this in this tweet thread](https://twitter.com/BhosalePratim/status/1502562825281044483) the very terms elucidate the distinction.
+As [Pratim shares in this tweet thread](https://twitter.com/BhosalePratim/status/1502562825281044483), the very terms elucidate the distinction.
 Marketing is transactional whereas relations is a long-term investment of mutuality.

 ![screenshot of tweet about the difference between developer marketing and developer relations](assets/images/posts/devrel_metrics/image_1.png)
 <figcaption align = "center"><b>Screenshot of tweet from Pratim</b></figcaption>